jwoods7097/CTESPN/README.md

 1. Run the `RebuildDatabase.ps1` script to build the database
 2. Open the CTESPN solution in the CTESPN directory
 3. Run the CTESPN project in Visual Studio

+Note to Grader: As of 11:52pm on 4/26/24, there are several elements in the GUI present that we were unable to connect to the database due to issues with the data we collected.
+What you see is all we were able to get working before the due date.